everly-gif/image-streaming-using-realtime-protocol/README.md

 Language : Python
 Libraries:
 - Imported **socket** for socket programming eg: creation of sockets, etc.
-- Imported  **PIL** library that is PYTHON IMAGE LIBRARY for opening and closing images via path
+- Imported  **PIL**  that is PYTHON IMAGE LIBRARY for opening and closing images via path
 - Imported **tkinter** for making the client login, popup and server login GUI.
 - Imported  **sys** for accessing system specific functions.
-- Imported **cv2**, the OpenCV library which in our project is used for handling the images such as encoding, decoding it and the streaming it through a netwrok.
+- Imported **cv2**, the OpenCV library which in our project is used for handling the images such as encoding, decoding it and streaming it through a netwrok.
 - Imported  **numpy** for creating multi-dimensional arrays
 - Imported **struct** for packing data into structures.